novalegra/diabetes-risk-analysis/README.md

 If you run into the situation where the code is not running the tasks as intended, more information about task-run configuration can be found in the documentation at https://d6tflow.readthedocs.io/en/latest/.

 ##### Passing Variables Into Tasks
 Some tasks (currently `TaskGetInitialData()` and `TaskGetAbnormalBoluses()`) can have variables passed in to change their behavior.
 For `TaskGetInitialData()`, you can pass in the desired number of days of data to be analyzed; default is 90 days.
 For `TaskGetAbnormalBoluses()`, you can pass in the desired unsupervised learning algorithm to use to analyze the data; default is "knn" (for k-nearest neighbors), but you can pass in "isolation_forest" to use an isolation forest model.
+Note that the isolation forest is currently configured to accept the 4% of most-abnormal boluses, and this can be changed within `bolus_risk_analysis.py`.

 #### Output
 Outputs for the tasks are saved to individual folders (per task) within a `results` folder.
 If we wanted to find the csv output file from the abnormal bolus task, that would be contained in `results/TaskGetAbnormalBoluses`.